 Step 3: Mixing Sprouts + Salt + Spices

 After bathing the sprouts in warm water for 10 minutes, take them out, let them cool and let the water drip off a bit.
 During the bath, any bean skin remaining will sink down to the bottom, making it very easy to filter them out at this stage.

 Then, mix in some salt (aka dry salting).
 We don't add any water here as a brine solution, but use the water inside the sprouts themselves to make the brine.
 Like sauerkraut, the percentage of salt we use for sprout kraut is 2%.
-For 200 grams of sprouts, we'll use 4 grams of salt.
-You can use pink salt or Celtic salt for best nutritional value.
+For 200 grams of sprouts, we'll be using 4 grams of salt.
+You can use pink salt (aka Himalaya salt) or Celtic salt for best nutritional value.

 After that, add in the spices and mix them up.
 The sprouts now are really beginning to smell really good (that you'd want a bite).
 You can stuff the spiced sprouts in the jar now; however, because they are still firm and fluffy, it may be slightly harder to stuff in.

 You can let the sprouts sit for half an hour or 2 hours so they turn more runny and softer.
 The hand-mixing can also make them soft.
 It will then be easier to put them into the jar.

 Step 4: Put Spiced Sprouts In the Jar & Add Top Layer Of Oil

 Prepare a mason jar for the sprouts.
 Before using, you can steam sterilize it.
 If you dip the jar into hot boiling water for sterilizing, you can put a knife or spoon (or some metal utensils) in the jar to prevent jar cracking.

 Then, put the sprouts into the jar.
 Wipe off any sprouts sticking on the wall.